 Although close to 71% of our planet’s surface is covered by water, not all of it is suitable for use.
-The water in the oceans and seas cannot be used as drinking water and little of it can be utilized for other purposes.
+The water in the oceans and seas cannot be used as drinking water and little of it can be utilised for other purposes.
 The oceans hold 97.5% of all of the water on our “blue” planet.
-Although water can be found in many places beyond the oceans such as the atmosphere, in the form of water vapour, rivers, lakes, glaciers, aquifers, and organisms, 97.5% of this water is salt water.
+Although water can be found in many places beyond the oceans such as the atmosphere (in the form of water vapour), rivers, lakes, glaciers, aquifers, and organisms.
+However, 97.5% of this water is salt water.

 Greywater Harvesting for re-use as Irrigation

-This device receives water normally thrown away through a swimming pool backwash process.
-This water is toxic to plants, especially from salt-water pools, and unwanted in storm water drains.
-The kit consists of a water chamber, into which, before backwashing, you add a little flocculent.
+This device receives water normally discarded by a swimming pool backwash process.
+This water is toxic to plants, especially water from salt-water pools, and unwanted in storm water drains.
+The kit consists of a water chamber into which you add a little flocculent before backwashing.
 We supply the flocculent.

 After 24 hours, this water can be safely returned to the pool.